hubbleai/carbon-connect-js/README.md

 ### 11. uploadText()

-- **Description**: Uploads textual content to the Carbon service.
+- **Description**: This function enables the uploading of textual content to the Carbon service.

-- **Parameters**: The `uploadText()` method accepts an object with the following properties:
+- **Parameters**: The `uploadText()` method requires an object with the following properties:

-  - `accessToken` (string): The access token obtained from authentication.
+  - `accessToken` (string): The access token obtained through authentication.
-  - `contents` (string): The text content you want to upload.
+  - `contents` (string): The text content you wish to upload.
   - `fileName` (string, optional): A custom name for the file.
-If not specified, a default name will be used.
+If not specified, a random name will be used.
-  - `chunkSize` (number, optional): Size of data chunks when uploading.
-Defaults to 1500.
+  - `chunkSize` (number, optional): The size of data chunks during the upload process.
+The default value is 1500.
-  - `chunkOverlap` (number, optional): Overlapping size between chunks.
-Defaults to 20.
+  - `chunkOverlap` (number, optional): The overlapping size between chunks.
+The default value is 20.
-  - `skipEmbeddingGeneration` (boolean, optional): Indicates whether to skip embedding generation during the upload.
-Defaults to false.
+  - `skipEmbeddingGeneration` (boolean, optional): An indicator of whether to skip embedding generation during the upload.
+The default is set to false.
-  - `overWriteFileId` (number or null, optional): If provided, the uploaded content will overwrite an existing file with the given ID.
+  - `overWriteFileId` (number or null, optional): If provided, the uploaded content will overwrite an existing file with the specified ID.

-- **Returns**: A promise that resolves to an `UploadTextResponse` object:
+- **Returns**: A promise that resolves to an `UploadTextResponse` object containing the following properties:

-  - `status` (number): HTTP status code of the response.
+  - `status` (number): The HTTP status code of the response.
   - `data` (object or null): Contains details of the uploaded file.
-    - `file` (object): Represents the uploaded file with all its properties.
+    - `file` (object): Represents the uploaded file along with its properties.
-  - `error` (string or null): Error message if there's an issue with the upload.
+  - `error` (string or null): An error message in case of an issue during the upload.

-- **Usage**: Here's how you can use the `uploadText()` method
+- **Usage**: Below is an example of how to utilize the `uploadText()` method

   ```javascript
   import * as Carbon from 'carbon-connect-js';